gperdrizet/logkeep/docs/DEPLOYMENT.md

 4. **Document any issues:** Update runbook with solutions
 5. **Invite test users:** Generate invite codes
 6. **Plan scaling:** Monitor resource usage and plan upgrades
+7. **Clean up Ionos firewall:** Remove any temporary firewall rules from Ionos admin interface now that UFW is configured on the VPS

 ---